Underwood-Inc/rituals/docs/INSTALLATION.md

 2. Find and open the folder with the name of your chosen world
 3. Look for a folder called `datapacks`
    - If it doesn't exist, create it (right-click → New Folder → name it "datapacks")
-4. Copy or move the Totem Rituals datapack into this `datapacks` folder
+4. Copy or move the Ritualsack into this `datapacks` folder
    - You can place either the ZIP file or the unzipped folder

 ### Step 5: Load the Datapack